Limit theorems for inhomogeneous $\phi$-mixing Markov chains: Introduction

 \section{Introduction}

 An important discovery made in the last century is that weakly dependent random variables could satisfy the central limit theorem (CLT).
-The CLT together with convergence rates was obtained for various classes of stationary Markov chains (see \cite{HH}).
+The CLT, together with convergence rates, was obtained for various classes of stationary Markov chains (see \cite{HH}).
 However, many systems appearing in nature are non-stationary due to an interaction with the outside world.

-The first result for non-stationary Markov chains is due to Dobrushin \cite{Dub56} where he proved that appropriately normalized partial sums $\sum_{j=1}^nY_j$ of sufficiently well mixing (contracting) Markov chains converge in distribution to the standard normal law (namely, they obey the CLT).
+The first result for non-stationary Markov chains is due to Dobrushin \cite{Dub56}, where he proved that appropriately normalized partial sums $\sum_{j=1}^nY_j$ of sufficiently well mixing (contracting) Markov chains converge in distribution to the standard normal law (namely, they obey the CLT).
 We refer to \cite{PelCLT, SV} for a modern presentation and strengthening of Dobrushin's CLT.
-Since then, the central limit theorem in the inhomogeneous case was studied extensively for uniformly bounded functionals of uniformly elliptic (in an appropriate sense) Markov chains, see \cite{DolgHaf PTRF 1, DolgHaf PTRF 2, DolgHaf LLT, DS, Peligrad LLT1, Peligrad LLT2} for local CLT and optimal CLT rates.
-See also references therein for many other related results for non-stationary dynamical systems which by a standard time reversal argument can be reduced to Markov chains whose transition operators are the appropriately normalized transfer operators.
-In this paper we will concentrate on inhomogeneous chains which are not elliptic.
+Since then, the central limit theorem in the inhomogeneous case has been studied extensively for uniformly bounded functionals of uniformly elliptic (in an appropriate sense) Markov chains; see \cite{dolgopyat2023berry, dolgopyat2025berry, dolgopyat2024local, DS, merlevede2021local, merlevede2022local} for local CLT and optimal CLT rates.
+See also references therein for many other related results for non-stationary dynamical systems, which by a standard time reversal argument can be reduced to Markov chains whose transition operators are the appropriately normalized transfer operators.
+In this paper, we will concentrate on inhomogeneous chains which are not elliptic.
 More precisely, we will focus on chains satisfying a Doeblin minorization condition.
-We revisit the results in \cite{DolgHaf PTRF 1} and \cite{DolgHaf PTRF 2} and prove Berry-Esseen theorems for uniformly bounded random variables of the form $Y_j=f_j(X_j)$, where $X_j$ is an inhomogeneous Markov chain satisfying a uniform version of the Doeblin minorization condition \eqref{Doeb2} (i.e. the lower bound from the usual two sided Doeblin condition/ellipticity).
-In particular, we show that the optimal CLT rates in \cite{DolgHaf PTRF 2} hold true without uniform ellipticity, assuming instead only a lower bound on the transition probabilities after a few steps.
-Our approach also yields CLT with rates under some kind of sufficiently moderate non-uniform sequential minorization condition.
-For instance, we can require that the Doeblin minorization will occur at time $j$ only after $n_j$ steps, where $n_j\to\infty$ slow enough for the arguments to apply.
-Since the resulting conditions are not very aesthetic, we decided not to formulate such results directly, although we provide explicit estimates in Corollaries \ref{Cor} and \ref{Cor2}, and so the readers who are interested could easily use these results together with the main results in \cite{HafSPA}, for instance.
+We revisit the results in \cite{dolgopyat2023berry} and \cite{dolgopyat2025berry} and prove Berry--Esseen theorems for uniformly bounded random variables of the form $Y_j=f_j(X_j)$, where $X_j$ is an inhomogeneous $\phi$-mixing Markov chain.
+In particular, we show that the optimal CLT rates in \cite{dolgopyat2025berry} hold without uniform ellipticity, assuming instead only $\phi$-mixing.